-Vanuatu elects new prime minister amid crisis over Australia security pact
+Vanuatu’s new prime minister to ‘revisit’ security pact with Australia

-“As the new prime minister, I can assure everyone that I will do my best to communicate with other political leaders to bring an end to instability in Vanuatu,” Kilman said.

-He told parliament he would review foreign policy so that it benefitted Vanuatu more and would seek new export markets.
+“I think for us, at this point in time, I am not sure whether it is in the best interests of Vanuatu or not, only because we have not been consulted,” Kilman said in an interview broadcast by the ABC in Port Vila, a day after he came to power in a vote by legislators.

+“My view would be to revisit the agreement with both sides, the Australians, and the Vanuatu government, and see if there’s any sticking points and then address that,” he said.

-Vanuatu, a small island nation in a region where the United States and its allies are vying with China for influence, was plunged into a political crisis last month when opposition leader Bob Loughman lodged a no-confidence petition against former Prime Minister Ishmael Kalsakau.
+Vanuatu, a nation of 300,000 people, is one of the Pacific island countries at the centre of competition for influence in the region between the United States, its allies and China.
+The country was plunged into a political crisis last month when opposition leader Bob Loughman lodged a no-confidence petition against former Prime Minister Ishmael Kalsakau for actions including signing a security pact with Australia.

-Loughman, who drew Vanuatu closer to China as the previous prime minister, criticised Kalsaku for signing a yet-to-be-ratified security deal with Australia, saying it compromised the country’s “neutral” status and could jeopardise development assistance from China, its biggest external creditor.
+Loughman, who drew Vanuatu closer to China as the previous prime minister, said the pact compromised the country’s “neutral” status and could jeopardise development assistance from China, its biggest external creditor.

 The no-confidence motion secured 26 votes, compared with 23 votes against, but the parliament’s speaker ruled it failed to win the absolute majority of 27 necessary to remove a prime minister in the 52-seat parliament.
 One seat was vacant and one legislator did not attend the session due to illness.

-Supreme Court judge Edwin Goldsbrough ruled late last month that because one seat was vacant, the absolute majority should be 26.
+The Supreme Court ruled late last month that because one seat was vacant, the absolute majority should be 26.

-Speaker Seoule Simeon appealed the ruling but the court on Monday dismissed the case, paving the way for the vote for a new prime minister.
+Vanuatu’s speaker appealed the ruling but the court on Monday dismissed the case, paving the way for the vote for a new prime minister.

+Kilman, a former prime minister and leader of the People’s Progressive Party, was elected on Monday with 27 votes in a secret ballot.
+Some 23 legislators voted against him.

+Kilam told parliament he would “bring an end to instability in Vanuatu”and review foreign policy so that it benefitted Vanuatu more.

 This is the fifth time Kilman has been elected prime minister.
 His most recent stint was back in 2016.